-Consol idated
+Consolidated

+2012 2011

-2011 \$'000 2010 \$'000
+\$'000 \$'000

-Financial assets - Cash and cash equivalents 9,747 12,042
+Financial assets - Cash and cash equivalents 21,038 9,747

-Financial liabilities - Bank loans (38,621) (23,803)
+Financial liabilities - Bank loans (33,175) (38,621)

-Net exposure (28,874) (11,761)
+Net exposure (12,137) (28,874)

 The Group's policy is to manage its interest cost using a mix of fixed and variable rate debt.
 To manage this mix in a cost-efficient manner, the Group enters into interest rate swaps, in which the Group agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
 These swaps are intended to hedge underlying debt obligations, however derivatives held by the Group do not qualify for hedge accounting and as a result any gains or losses arising from changes in fair value are taken directly to the Statement of Comprehensive Income.
 The net gain is reported within other income and the net loss is reported within other expenses.
 Interest rate swap contracts are outlined in Note 21.